So, we head up to part 2 of our journey which includes the Philippines, Singapore, some more of Kuala Lumpur and Sweden.

 Day 24: Walking to Bee farm, Dumaluan beach, easy time in Panglao.

-Day 26: Renting a motorbike, going around Panglao island: Hinagdan cave, local cemetery, Alona beach.
-Last night in Bohol – little party with people in hostel.
+Day 26: Renting a motorbike, going around Panglao island: Hinagdan cave, the local cemetery, Alona beach.
+Last night in Bohol – little party with people in the hostel.

 Day 27: Ferry to Cebu city, dusty and muddy city and lots of rain.

-Day tip: One day in Cebu city is more than enough to see it all, if you have more time – explore the rest of the island in other days.
+Day tip: One day in Cebu city is more than enough to see it all if you have more time – explore the rest of the island on other days.

-Day 29: Packing bags to Singapore, spending day in shopping mall, watching cinema and having a flight to Singapore.
+Day 29: Packing bags to Singapore, spending a day in a shopping mall, watching cinema and having a flight to Singapore.

 Day 30: Good morning Singapore!
-Early check in.
-Meeting a friend, walking arround and eating a lot.
+Early check-in.
+Meeting a friend, walking around and eating a lot.
 A LOT!